Fiat Chrysler in talks over $6.8 billion state-guaranteed loan: source

 News that FCA was exploring a state-backed loan was first reported by MF daily on Friday.

-FCA, which has its legal headquarters in the Netherlands, runs several plants in Italy and may qualify for the government scheme which offers more than 400 billion euros worth of liquidity and bank loans to companies hit by the pandemic.
+FCA, which has its legal headquarters in the Netherlands, runs several plants in Italy and may qualify through its local unit for the government scheme, which offers more than 400 billion euros’ worth of liquidity and bank loans to companies hit by the pandemic.

+Under the scheme, state guarantees cover 80% of loans for companies with annual revenues of 1.5 billion to 5 billion euros and 70% for companies with revenues over 5 billion euros.
+FCA did not provide a revenue breakdown for its domestic unit in its 2019 financial statement.

 Companies using Rome’s scheme for state guarantees on loans must refrain from approving dividend payments for a year.